roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Use Logtail to collect application logs from Windows nodes.md

                 fieldRef:
                   apiVersion: v1
                   fieldPath: status.hostIP
-            # Replace <cn-hangzhou> in the following image registry with the actual region where the cluster is deployed.
+            # Replace <cn-hangzhou> in the following registry address with the ID of the region where the cluster is deployed.
-            image: registry-vpc.cn-hangzhou.aliyuncs.com/acs/logtail-windows:v1.0.18
+            image: registry-vpc.cn-hangzhou.aliyuncs.com/acs/logtail-windows:v1.0.19
             imagePullPolicy: IfNotPresent
             resources:
               limits: